-Screen backlighting is available for nighttime use.
-Activate backlighting by pressing the M key briefly.
-Backlighting will remain on for the time specified on the system setup page (See page 42).
+Three levels of screen backlighting are available for nighttime use.
+Activate backlighting by pressing the seven by briefly.
+To change the level of backlighting, press the key repeatatly until the desired level is of backlight is selected.
+Backlighting will remain on for the time specified on the system setup page (See page 48) or until turned off.